 - Provide Security Policy documentation to include disaster recovery, InfoSec policy, incident management, notifications etc

 - Ask for a copy of their most recent 3rd party penetration testing.
 Pen testing helps: avoid financial damage, make sure service is uninterrupted, avoid cyber attacks, access the vendors response time to security threats, protect your reputation.

 - Is the platform ISO 27001 compliant?
 Why is this important?
 It is like buying a house without a 3rd party home inspection.
 The purpose is to verify that the house is in the condition that the seller claims as advertised for the price.
 Every provider says their secure, etc. It is the buyers responsibility to ask questions and validate what the provider claims.
 ISO 27001 certification gives you peace of mind that your employee data is secure.
-ISO 27001 certification means that the technology, systems, processes and controls meets the highest data security standard.
-It also means that a 3rd party firm audits the company annually to confirm all of this and they have to re-certify completely every three years.
+ISO 27001 certification means that a 3rd party has tested technology, systems, processes and controls for you to ensure they meet the highest data security standard.
+It also means that a 3rd party firm audits the company annually to comply and requires the provider to re-certify completely every three years.